How To Use

 Using Cement Block Foundation

 Cement block foundations are an easy highway for mice to navigate throughout your home.
 The blocks are hollow and mice travel around the whole basement within the block walls.
-You want to perimeter off in-between floor joists on top of the cement block walls by placing the small bags of Moen’s Mouse-Mix mouse repellent, or in the basement’s false ceilings (every 2-4 feet).
+You want to perimeter off in-between floor joists on top of the cement block walls or in the basement’s false ceilings (every 2-4 feet) by placing the small bags of Moen’s Mouse-Mix mouse repellent there.
 If your basement is finished or has complete drywall, then heavily treat the areas where you can get to the block foundation.
-These areas can include:laundry and furnace rooms, closets, under-stairway storage rooms, crawl spaces, etc. You shouldn’t place the little bags of product on the floor of basement unless you know that the mice are truly on the basement floor.
+These areas can include: laundry and furnace rooms, closets, under-stairway storage rooms, crawl spaces, etc. You shouldn’t place the little bags of product on the floor of a basement unless you know that the mice are truly on the basement floor.